How to Apply

 All Pacific University faculty are eligible to participate in the TARGET program.
 Priority, however, will be given to those who have not received a TARGET award in the past two years

-A review committee comprised of the Director for Educational Technology and Curricular Innovation, a faculty representative from the Library, and faculty representatives from the Teaching and Learning with Technology Advisory Committee will recommend proposals for final approval by the President’s Cabinet.
+A review committee comprised of the Director for Educational Technology and Curricular Innovation, a faculty representative from the Library, and faculty representatives from the Teaching and Learning with Technology Advisory Group will recommend proposals for final approval by the President’s Cabinet.
 Successful proposals will:

 - Demonstrate the significance of the projects’ contribution to student learning or engagement